jeffsheltren/mac-provisioning/MANUAL_CONFIGURATION.md

 ## Transmit

 Synchronization settings
-* Go to Preferences -> General
+* Go to Preferences -> Sync
-* Set Sync Favorites to "via Dropbox"
-* Authorize transmit to use dropbox and use the master password for this tool for synchronization
+* Sign in

 ## Sequel Pro

+TODO: revisit

 Just insert the passwords, they are stored in the keychain then.
 Favorites are the plist and can be exported by getting the contents from ~/Library/Application\ Support/Sequel\ Pro/Data/Favorites.plist.